Results Matter: More Than $700 Million In Awards And Settlements Recovered

 What Is A Qui Tam Lawsuit?

 The federal False Claims Act (FCA) provides a monetary incentive for whistleblowing on fraud in government contracting.
 The whistleblower files a qui tam (on behalf of the government) action outlining the suspected wrongdoing.
-If the federal government ultimately recovers any of the ill-gotten gains, the whistleblower can collect a significant percentage as their reward for the personal risks and sacrifices.
+If the federal government recovers any of the ill-gotten gains, the whistleblower can collect a percentage as their reward.
 The Texas Medicaid Fraud Prevention Act (TMFPA) likewise allows relators (whistleblowers) to share in the state’s civil fraud recovery.

-My clients have helped expose multimillion-dollar fraud schemes at both the federal and state levels, with many six-figure, seven-figure and even eight-figure awards to those whistleblowers as a result.
+My clients have helped expose multimillion-dollar fraud schemes at both the federal and state levels, with many six-figure, seven-figure and even eight-figure awards to those whistleblowers.
 The amount of an FCA/TMFPA award and attorney fees depends on the whistleblower’s contributions to the prosecution.
-It is not necessary that you know all the details or all the players as long you are the first person to come forward with material information that bears fruit for government investigators.
+It is not necessary that you know all the details as long you are the first person to come forward with material information that bears fruit for government investigators.